Chevrolet small-block engine (first- and second-generation): Generation II GM small-block (1992–1997)

-General Motors' Generation II LT1 is a small block V8 engine.
-Making its debut in the 1992 Chevrolet Corvette, the new LT1 sought to draw upon the heritage of the 1970 Chevrolet LT-1.
+General Motors' Generation II LT engine is a small-block V8 based on the medium journal Chevrolet 350 cuin (5.7L).
+Making its debut in the 1992 Chevrolet Corvette as the LT1, it sought to draw upon the heritage of the high-performance 1970 Chevrolet LT-1.

 A significant improvement over the original Generation I V8 is the Generation II LT1's "reverse cooling" system, allowing coolant to start at the heads and flow down through the block.
 This keeps the heads cooler, affording greater power through a higher compression ratio and greater spark advance at the same time it maintains higher and more consistent cylinder temperatures.

-Some parts from the Generation II are interchangeable with the Generation I one-piece rear main seal engine.
-The interchangeable parts include the rotating assembly (crank shaft, pistons, connecting rods, and flywheel/flexplate) one piece rear main seal housing, oil pan and valve cover gaskets and valvetrain assembly (not including timing set, which includes a gear to drive the water pump).
-The LT1 uses a new engine block, cylinder head, timing cover, water pump, intake manifold and accessory brackets.
-The harmonic damper also does not interchange; it is a unique damper/pulley assembly.
+The LT1 uses a new engine block, cylinder head, timing cover, water pump, intake manifold, harmonic damper, and accessory brackets.
+Some Generation II parts are interchangeable with Generation I one-piece rear main seal engines, including some elements of the rotating assembly (crank shaft, pistons, connecting rods, and flywheel/flex-plate), the one-piece rear main seal housing, the oil pan, valve cover gaskets, and some valvetrain assembly elements (not including timing set, which includes a gear to drive the water pump).
 Engine mounts and bell housing bolt pattern remain the same, permitting a newer engine to be readily swapped into an older vehicle.